 The reasoning: folks who follow horoscopes aren’t sophisticated enough to understand what a Void Moon is.
 Ergo, best to ignore it.

-Now that I’m the managing editor of Astrology Hub, I say we talk about them.
+I say we talk about them.
 Because I believe you’ll understand just fine.

 And, by the time I’m done, maybe you’ll realize how they can help you.
 And then you’ll love them too.

 So let’s start at the beginning.
 Back in 200 BCE or so when the Hellenistic Greeks were inventing “horoscopic” astrology, planets, signs and houses didn’t mean exactly the same things that modern astrologers are familiar with today.

 The planets were Gods.
 Or at least, they were avatars of the gods.
 According philosophers such as Plato (remember him, the fellow who wrote The Republic?), it was the planets’ job to spin out Time.
 They set the meter and rhythm for the dance that creates Nature in all its forms.

 Of these seven “Celestial Governors” (the Greeks of course could only see seven — the Sun, Moon and the five visible planets – Mercury, Venus, Mars, Jupiter and Saturn), it was the Moon that was seen as the most Earth-like.
 In fact the entire natural world was also called the “sub-Lunar realm.”